Welcome to Prosper Credit

 • Violated provisions of the Moneylenders Act.

-To confirm a lender’s status, check MinLaw’s official list of authorised lenders.
+To confirm a money lender’s status, check MinLaw’s official list of authorised lenders.
+This list is updated on a monthly basis.
+If any money lender has been suspended, it will be clearly indicated within the document.

 The most relevant data they consider is a borrower’s outstanding loans and repayment history.
 This information is used to assess the creditworthiness of a potential borrower and manage credit risks when extending a loan.
 Many licensed online money lenders in Singapore like Prosper Credit work closely with the MLCB.